Terafora/DocuDefence/README.md

    - Tests are provided to ensure each CRUD operation functions as expected.

 - File Upload:
        - Functionality to upload a PDF file and associate it with a user.
-        Files will be stored on disk.
+       - Note: Files will be stored on MongoDB, enhancing data management and retrieval.

     - Basic Authentication:
         - Adding middleware for email and password authentication.
-        Users will be required to authenticate before accessing endpoints.
+        - Users will be required to authenticate before accessing endpoints.

      - JWT Authentication:
         - The current plan is to upgrade basic authentication to JWT-based authentication for better security.